Bill Callahan (American football coach): Controversy surrounding Super Bowl XXXVII

 In January 2013, Callahan was publicly accused of sabotaging Super Bowl XXXVII by several former players.
 According to comments by Tim Brown and others, the Raiders struggled on offense during the Super Bowl because of Callahan changing the game plan from a heavy run attack to a heavy passing one on the Friday before the game.
 Although some claim this was due to the Barret Robbins incident, Brown offered no proof for the sabotage claim, but said: "this is the problem we have, because of Callahan's relationship with Gruden, because of his disdain for the Raider organization; that's what makes people get to that conclusion."
 Rich Gannon defended Callahan, but did suggest that Oakland may have been disadvantaged by Callahan's failure to change the terminology for play calls at the line of scrimmage.
-According to Gannon, the same play names had been used during Gruden's tenure as Raiders coach, and Gruden had taught his Buccaneers defensive players these play names.
+According to Gannon, the same play names had been used during Gruden's tenure as Raiders head coach, and Gruden had taught his Buccaneers defensive players these play names.

 Jerry Rice, an NFL Hall of Famer who was a wide receiver for the Raiders at that time, was quoted as saying, "I was very surprised that he waited till the last second and I think a lot of the players they were surprised also so in a way maybe because he didn't like the Raiders he decided 'Hey look maybe we should sabotage just a little bit and let Jon Gruden go out and win this one.'"

 Callahan has denied the allegations, stating that, "While I fully understand a competitive professional football player's disappointment when a game's outcome doesn't go his team's way, I am shocked, saddened and outraged by Tim Brown's allegations and Jerry Rice's support of those allegations made through various media outlets over the last 24 hours.
 To leave no doubt, I categorically and unequivocally deny the sum and substance of their allegations."
 Callahan further referred to the claim as "ludicrous and defamatory."

 Brown backtracked from his comments a day later, denying having said that Callahan sabotaged the game.